-The first day of your itinerary will start where the river exists Lough Neagh at Toome.
-Its always good to start the day with great coffee so head to the Toome Waterways Heritage Centre & Café.
-Here you can also arrange a packed lunch and then hire canoes to explore the start of the river.
-There is a very easy sheltered section of canal to try the canoes out and get the feel of them.
-If you are more experienced you can head down stream out of the canal towards Lough Beg.
+The first day of your itinerary will start where the River Bann enters Lough Neagh at Toome.
+It's always good to start the day with great coffee so head to the Lock-Keeper's Cottage, Tea Room and Heritage Centre.
+Here you can also arrange a packed lunch and join a group guided tour with Mid Ulster Canoe & Kayak Club (Pre-Booking essential).
+This is a very easy sheltered section of canal to try out a range of paddle sports.